APPLICATION

 Slurry

-Surface tension and viscosity are critical to offer a sticky layer to the powder
+Surface tension and viscosity are critical to offering a sticky layer to the powder.

 Time

-Timely and quantitative control of the liquid and powder addition to prevent excessive humidity, agglomeration, ingredient losses
+Timely and quantitative control of the liquid and powder in addition to preventing excessive humidity, aggregation, and ingredient losses.